Flowish421/Flowish421/README.md

 ###

-<h2 align="left">About me: Im 27 Y/O I Train alot to keep my Body and Brain in shape and atkiv,  I like to program side project to learn more about Programing world. </h2>
+<h2 align="left">About me: Im 27 Y/O I Train alot to keep my Body and Brain in shape and active,  I like to program side project to learn more about Programing world. </h2>

 ###